 Requests for relief from the side or rear line setback may be taken by any person to the Zoning Board of Adjustment as follows:

-A written application along with the sketch plat required by § 208-2 of this chapter and a fee of $35 shall be delivered to the Secretary or Chairman of the Zoning Board of Adjustment, which application shall state in detail the reason for the application.
+A written application along with the sketch plat required by § 208-2 of this chapter and the required filing fee pursuant to Chapter 95 shall be delivered to the Secretary of the Zoning Board of Adjustment, which application shall state in detail the reason for the application.

 The applicant shall, at least 10 days prior to the time fixed for the hearing, give personal notice to all owners of property situated within or without the Township and within 200 feet of the property to be affected by the application.
 The notice shall be given either by giving a copy thereof to the property owners or by leaving a copy thereof at their usual place of abode, if the owners are the occupants of the property affected by such application or are residents of the Township.
 Notice may also be made by certified mail to the last known address shown on the most recent tax list.

 At the time of the hearing, the applicant shall, by affidavit, present proof to the Zoning Board that the notices have been duly served.
 Upon the hearing, any party may appear in person or by agent or by attorney, except that a corporation shall appear by attorney.

 The Board of Adjustment is hereby authorized to adopt such rules and regulations as it may deem necessary to govern its procedures concerning such applications.

 Whenever an application shall be made to the Board of Adjustment, the Board shall render its decision upon such application within 60 days of the date of the hearing.
 Upon failure to do so, at the expiration of such time, such appeal shall be deemed to be decided adversely to the applicant, in the same manner as though the Board had rendered a decision to that effect.